 Short for light-emitting diode, an LED is a simple form of light with an efficient energy signature.
 Due to how the light is generated within an LED, they use a meager amount of electricity for the same amount of light compared to other sources.

-LED grow lights can also distribute a fuller spectrum of light due to how the light is created through electroluminescence.
+LED grow lights can also distribute a fuller light spectrum due to how the light is created through electroluminescence.
 This can result in a better, higher quality yield from your bud.

 HID Grow Lights – The Traditional, Energy Hungry Choice